RetroMaximus/devenv/README.md

     Clean regularly: Use the temp directory for short-term files

     Use .git shallow clones: ```git clone --depth 1``` for large repos

+    Remove unused languages: Use the language manager to clean up

 🔒 Security Notes